Sports in Canada: Tennis

 While tennis is not a huge sport in Canada, there have been several Canadian players who have had success in the last decade.
-Milos Raonic is regarded as one of the most successful Canadian male players in history.
-His career-high No. 3 ranking, as of November 21, 2016, is the highest ever ranking for a Canadian man.
+Milos Raonic is regarded as one of the most successful Canadian male players in history, having the highest ever ranking for a Canadian man at No. 3 ranking as of November 21, 2016.
 He is the first Canadian male in the Open Era to reach the Australian Open semi-finals (2016), the French Open (2014) quarterfinals, and the Wimbledon final (2016).
 In women's singles, Eugenie Bouchard became the first Canadian-born player representing Canada to reach the final of a Grand Slam tournament in singles, finishing runner-up to Petra Kvitová at the 2014 Wimbledon Championships.
 She also reached the semi-finals of the 2014 Australian Open and 2014 French Open.
 Later in the same year she received the WTA Most Improved Player award for the 2014 season and reached a career-high ranking of No. 5, becoming the first Canadian female tennis player to be ranked in the top 5 in singles.

 Canada has also had success in tennis during the late 2010s and into the 2020s with talents such as Denis Shapovalov and Félix Auger-Aliassime.
 On October 20, 2019, Shapovalov beat Filip Krajinović in the Stockholm Open, winning his first ATP title.
 Later, during the final event of the year, the Paris Rolex Masters, Shapovalov secured a top 20-year end finish after reaching the semi-finals.
 He reached the final as well, but lost to Novak Djokovic 6–3 6–4.
 He finished the season at a career high ranking of number 15.
 Auger-Aliassime reached a career high ATP singles ranking of No. 6 on November 7, 2022.
 Auger-Aliassime and Shapovalov were centrepieces of Canada's first Davis Cup-winning team in 2022.